 Only 45% of Alaska warblers lived one year, contrasted to 75% that lived to one year on Catalina Island.

 Appearance Generally, the orange-crowned warbler is a small warbler with olive-green upper parts and faintly streaked, yellow under parts.
 Head has inconspicuous orange crown, broken eye-ring, and faint eye-line.
 Sexes are similar.
 What best distinguishes the Channel Islands sub-species is given by the original describer of the subspecies, C. H. Townsend (1890): "Adult male: Entire plumage decidedly darker than H. celata lutescens.
 Feet and bill larger; wings slightly shorter.
 There is an appearance of grayness about the upper plumage, owing to a leaden tinge on ends of feathers.
 Throat and under parts slightly streaked."

-Research focused on orange-crowned warblers shows that the species as a whole is widely distributed, but the Channel Islands subspecies, is largely relegated to the Channel Islands because of intensive development on the nearby mainland.
+Range Research focused on orange-crowned warblers shows that the species as a whole is widely distributed, but the Channel Islands subspecies, is largely relegated to the Channel Islands because of intensive development on the nearby mainland.
 These warblers are one of many island endemics that have made the Channel Islands famous for their unique flora and fauna.

 Two of the largest islands – Catalina and Santa Cruz – are where long-term study sites have been established to follow the breeding activities of but the Channel Islands subspecies.
 The islands are in close proximity and are alike with respect to topography, habitat, and many other features.
 However, they differ in two key aspects: their predator community and the amount of rainfall they receive It is not known exactly where individuals that breed on the Channel Islands go after their February-June breeding season, but most leave the islands to spend their "winters" (July-January) on the coast of southern California and northern Baja.

-Gilbert et al. (2010) report that orange-crowned warblers on the Channel Islands prefer humid and shaded sites on slopes, in canyons gullies and sea-cliffs in chaparral, Torrey pine, coastal bluff and coastal sage scrub vegetation types.On Santa Rosa Island, orange-crowned warblers preferred coastal sage scrub, grassland and chaparral and avoided closed-cone pine and oak woodland.
+Habitat Gilbert et al. (2010) report that orange-crowned warblers on the Channel Islands prefer humid and shaded sites on slopes, in canyons gullies and sea-cliffs in chaparral, Torrey pine, coastal bluff and coastal sage scrub vegetation types.On Santa Rosa Island, orange-crowned warblers preferred coastal sage scrub, grassland and chaparral and avoided closed-cone pine and oak woodland.

-Most warblers, including but the Channel Islands subspecies, exhibit migratory tendencies, taking advantage of the spring flush of insects in temperate zones, gleaning insects off leaves.
+Feeding Most warblers, including but the Channel Islands subspecies, exhibit migratory tendencies, taking advantage of the spring flush of insects in temperate zones, gleaning insects off leaves.
 Their diet includes insects and spiders, but it also includes seeds and fruit.
 Orange-crowned warblers rely on insects like caterpillars to feed their young.
 Astudy by the Catalina Conservancy, shows that but the Channel Islands subspecies consumes lesser quantities of fruit and nectar.

-Like many members of its genus, orange-crowned warblers are ground nesters with cup style nests.
+Reproduction Like many members of its genus, orange-crowned warblers are ground nesters with cup style nests.
 However, but the Channel Islands subspecies frequently nest off the ground ad well, mostly in oak trees, lemonade berry bushes, and giant coreopsis plants.
 The islands where off-ground nesting occurs are generally free from visually-oriented nest predators like jays, and these nests tend to have higher success than ones on the ground, which are more susceptible to snake and mammal predation.

 Average clutch sizes around 3 to 6 are typical.
 The orange-crowned warblers incubate their eggs for approximately 12 days.
 Once the eggs hatch, both the male and the female provide parental care to the offspring.
 They provision food in the nest for 11 days (nestling stage) and out of the nest for upwards of 2 months (fledgling stage) while the young grow and develop the necessary skills to fly and find food on their own.
 If at some point a predator finds the nest and eats the eggs/nestlings, the pair will usually start over again and build a brand new nest, hoping for better luck the next time.

 Conservation Status The orange-crowned warbler, Vermivora celata, are a species of Least Concern by the IUCN Redlist.
 This species has an extremely large range, and hence does not approach the thresholds for "Vulnerable" under the range size criterion The population trend appears to be increasing, and the population size is extremely large, For these reasons the species is evaluated as "Least Concern."